Custom Provider

 ```

-2. **Start the vLLM service:** Use the OpenAI-compatible interface provided by vLLM to start the service.
+2. **Start the vLLM service:** Start the service using the OpenAI-compatible interface provided by vLLM.
 There are mainly two ways, as follows:

 * Use`vllm.entrypoints.openai.api_server`Start